Intestinal Tumors in Cats and Dogs

 chemotherapy following surgical treatment provides any benefit to the pets.
 One

-retrospective study suggested that cats receiving doxorubicin (a chemotherapeutic drug) did better compared to cats
+retrospective study suggested that cats receiving doxorubicin (a chemotherapeutic drug) did better compared to cats that

-each particular tumor type.
+particular tumor type.

 Radiation therapy is not generally used for this particular disease due to concerns regarding